Who needs package managers, build tools, and YAML files?

 Matthew Prince, CEO of Cloudflare,

-Some of the points he makes are:
+talks about AI bots and publishers, and some of the points he makes are:

 AI bots consequences for publishers: